Bolivia Visa and Passport Requirements

 Visas are not required by Australian, British, Canadian and most EU nationals when travelling for touristic purposes.
 You will be granted an initial 30-day stay which you can extend for a further 60 days.

 US citizens require a visa and can obtain this in advance or on entry, where it must be paid for in cash; ensure your US Dollar bills are in good condition.
 The US Department of State advises travellers to obtain visas in advance from the embassy, as it may not always be possible to buy one on arrival.

 1. Nationals of Bulgaria, Cyprus, Malta and Romania do require a visa to enter Bolivia.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 The cost of tourist and transit visas for Bolivia depends on the nationality of the traveller; enquire at the embassy (or consular section at the embassy).
 For US travellers, a tourist visa costs US$160 and a specific purpose visa (eg for business) costs US$85.
 For nationals of Bulgaria, Cyprus, Malta and Romania, the visa is free of charge.

-Tourist visas for Bolivia are valid for 90 days from the date of entry for US citizens and 30 days for other nationalities requiring a visa.
-For US citizens only, this visa can be used for up to three trips per year within a five-year period, up to a maximum of 90 days per year.
+Tourist visas for Bolivia are valid for 30 days from the date of entry.
+For US citizens only, this visa can be used for up to three trips per year within a 10-year period, up to a maximum of 90 days per year.

 Bolivia transit visas are only required by those who need a visa to enter the country in the first place.